pnnl/seak/README.md

 specific algorithms or architectures?

 The SEAK benchmark suite generalizes this question.
-The benchmark suite is a collection of *constraining problems* --- application bottlenecks --- that capture common embedded application bottlenecks.
-We have designed SEAK's constraining problems (a) to capture these bottlenecks in a way that encourages creative solutions;
+The benchmark suite is a collection of *constraining problems* for common embedded computing challenges.
+A constraining problem is a goal-oriented problem specification that separate problem-domain constraints from solution implementations so as to encourage creative solutions that meet goals but that may deviate from standard implementations.
-and (b) to facilitate rigorous, objective, end-user evaluation for their solutions.
+Further, a constraining problem is defined so as to facilitate rigorous, objective, end-user evaluation for their solutions.

 To avoid biasing solutions toward existing algorithms, SEAK constraining problems use a *mission-centric* (abstracted from a particular algorithm) and goal-oriented (functional) specification.
 To encourage solutions that are any combination of software or hardware, we use an end-user black-box evaluation that can capture tradeoffs between performance, power, accuracy, size, and weight.
 The tradeoffs are especially informative for procurement decisions.
 We call our benchmarks *future proof* because each mission-centric interface and evaluation remains useful despite shifting algorithmic preferences.

 This distribution contains the SEAK constraining problems.
 A constraining problem consists of a specification document and a source